Georgetown-University-Libraries/File-Analyzer-Test-Data/PITCHME.md

 +++

-### Step 3: Review the results.
-Note that title information is extacted for each item
+Review the results.
+Note that title information is extracted for each item

 +++